-This course, taken during the same quarter as GEM120 College Mathematics, focuses on providing students with supplementary instruction in the topics covered in GEM120 College Mathematics: whole numbers, fractions, decimals, percentages, ratios, measurement (both English and Metric systems), and an introduction to Algebra.
+This course focuses on providing students with supplementary instruction in the following topics: whole numbers, fractions, decimals, percentages, ratios, measurement (both English and Metric systems), and an introduction to Algebra.
 This course is graded as a pass/no pass course.
-Instructional delivery will be given in both a traditional classroom as well as an instructional computer lab for the utilization of learning software.
+Instructional delivery will be given in both a traditional classroom as well as an instructional computer lab with the utilization of learning software.
 Based on student scores on the institutional placement exams, a determination will be made as to whether this class remains on the student layout.
 Students placed in GEM095 Supplementary Mathematics must pass this course concurrently with GEM120 College Mathematics.